TitanComputer/Windows-Spotlight-Downloader/README.md

 python Windows-Spotlight-Downloader.py
 ```
 Or, run the .exe file directly if you downloaded the compiled version.

+When you start the program, you will be prompted to choose which images to download:

+Enter `L` and press Enter → Download only **Landscape** wallpapers

+Enter `P` and press Enter → Download only **Portrait** wallpapers

+Enter anything else and press Enter → Download **both** Landscape and Portrait wallpapers

+The program will then begin downloading images based on your selection.

+If a network error occurs, it will retry the page until all images are successfully downloaded.

-You can customize download paths and scraping logic in Windows-Spotlight-Downloader.py if you're running from source.
+Tip: You can customize download paths and scraping logic by editing Windows-Spotlight-Downloader.py if you are running from the source code.

 ## 📦 Dependencies
 Python 3.8+